MadArtistPhoto/qr-code-component-main/README.md

 ### Continued development

-- A big challenge I need to overcome is to quit 'copying and pasting code' and to actually write the code in place when and where needed.
+- A big challenge I need to overcome is to quit 'copying and pasting code' and to actually write the code in place when and where as needed.

 ## Author